shincyshnz/movie-cms/README.md

 # TMDB

 TMDB is a web app built using React, Express and MongoDB.
-This app helps users to add, delete and update movie data including title, poster image, rating and genre.
+The TMDB-Admin Panel helps Admin to add, delete and update movie data including title, poster image, rating and genre.
+Users can view movies list in TMDB-Mobvie App and they can add the movies to watch later.
+Pagination helps to restrict the number of movies listed in the page.
+Users can filter movies based on genres and rating.

 # Demo :
 ## Add Genres - Demo